Powerlearnproject/se-day1-assignment-Olusegun-Chris/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+Prompt engineering is like creating a special recipe for your robot.
+Just like a recipe tells you exactly what ingredients to use and how to mix them to bake a delicious cake, a prompt tells the robot exactly what information you need and how you want it presented.
+Define prompt engineering and discuss its importance in interacting with AI models.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+Let’s say you want to know how to make a sandwich.
+Instead of saying, “Tell me about sandwiches,” which might give you a lot of different and unrelated information, you could say, “Give me a step-by-step recipe for making a peanut butter and jelly sandwich.”
+This is a well-engineered prompt because it’s clear and specific, helping the robot (or an AI) give you the best answer quickly.
+In short, prompt engineering is all about crafting your questions or instructions in a way that helps get the best responses from your robot or AI assistant.
+It’s like being a great chef for your robot, ensuring it has the perfect “ingredients” to serve you exactly what you need!